This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How will I know if my baby has abdominal pain?

-- Bite or squeeze his lips tightly
+- Bite or squeeze his or her lips tightly

 - Cry with a higher pitch, whimper, or groan